 - Your dog’s favorite toys. (more than one)

 - Regular 6 ft leash that you walk your dog on.
 NO RETRACTABLE LEASHES.
-We won’t have available spare leashes at the field, anyone with a retractable leash will not be able to work their dog.

 - Long leash (not a retractable).
 Minimum 20 ft, longer is welcome.